paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present

 are not allowed aboard.

-Food & Drink : Passengers are welcome to take food and soft drinks aboard but alcohol is prohibited.
+Food & Drink : A Waverley cruise is not meant to be a dining experience, but there is adequate provision of a range of food.
+Passengers are welcome to take food and soft drinks (but no alcohol) aboard.
 There is a restaurant aboard serving hot breakfasts, lunches and teas at the appropriate time of day.
-It is simple, hearty fare from the ship's galley - canteen style, with a choice of four dishes.
+It is simple, hearty fare from the ship's galley - canteen style, with a limited choice of dishes, prepared by crew members as is the practice in the merchant navy.
 For 2014 the company is experimenting with optional pre-booking for main meals with set "sittings" using reserved tables in the restaurant.
-In a move to recreate how meals were normally served in Waverley's very early days, pre-booked meals are served by hostesses at no extra cost to the regular prices.
-Pre-booking also means that when the ship is busy, you can be sure of your place at one of the tables.
+In a move partially recreating how meals were normally served in Waverley's very early days, pre-booked meals are served by hostesses at no extra cost to the regular prices.
+Pre-booking also means that when the ship is busy, you can be sure of your place at one of the tables and of food on the rare occasion that supplies run out if there is exceptional demand.
+The restaurant can only accommodate 100 guests - at a squeeze.
 Prices are quite expensive but it is one way that the ship can generate some additional needed funds.
 See more - including downloadable menus from the Waverley website.
-Likewise, the bar is also quite expensive, but remains popular.
-Tea, coffee, soft drinks and snacks such as crisps, soup and sandwiches are also available as well as sweets at the Souvenir Shop.
+Likewise, the bar is also quite expensive, at least compared with standard public houses, but generally in line with many "attractions".
+Tea, coffee, soft drinks and snacks such as crisps, soup and sandwiches are also available (including from the tearoom in the after deckhouse on the promenade deck, behind the funnels).
+A range of confectionery is available at the Souvenir Shop.

-Cover : Waverley has around 400 indoor seats spread around the bar, the restaurant (which should not really be used unless eating from the servery), the lower bar and the fore and aft deckhouses.
+Covered Accommodation : Licenced to carry up to 860 people in the most protected of waters and 740 in outer estuarine areas, Waverley only has around 300 indoor seats spread around the bar, the lower bar and the fore and aft deckhouses.
+There are around 100 more in the restaurant which should not normally be used unless eating from the servery.
 It can become pretty crowded when the rain falls outside and can become standing room only.
 Conversely it can become standing room only on the decks when the sun shines.
-On weekends especially much of her capacity, indoor and out, is filled and it pays to get to the boarding queue early to grab your favourite place aboard !
+On the majority of her cruises, Waverley has more than enough accommodation, but on weekends especially much of her capacity, indoor and out, is filled and it pays to get to the boarding queue early to grab your favourite place aboard !

-Commentaries : There are often highly informative commentaries on Waverley cruises.
+Commentaries : There are often highly informative commentaries on Waverley cruises with interesting and often little-known facts regarding the surrounding scenery and its history.
 Due to the varying itineraries, these are not pre-recorded, but rely on the availability of a local expert, usually a volunteer from the local branch of the Paddle Steamer Preservation Society.
 Not all cruises benefit from such availability

 What is it like to be on a Waverley cruise ? : Scroll down to the "Go aboard ..... and look around" section and follow the links for illustrative photos and notes from a range of excursions